 Making vital data available to accelerate COVID-19 research

-- Studies will ensure safe and transparent access to data to support analysis and enable insights to tackle COVID-19
+- The studies will ensure safe and transparent access to data to support analysis and enable insights to tackle COVID-19

 As the national institute for health data science, Health Data Research UK (HDR UK) is working in partnership with the Office for National Statistics (ONS), the NHS across the four nations and other key partners to lead one of the studies.
 Known as “Data and Connectivity”, this study connects the other five studies and accelerates the approach to answering key research questions by enabling streamlined data access and analysis.